-- Procter & Gamble introduces Drene, a soapless shampoo.
+- Procter & Gamble develops Drene, a soapless shampoo.

 - The American Associated Manufacturers of Toilet Articles (AMTA) is renamed the Toilet Goods Association (TGA).

-- First film photographed entirely in three-strip Technicolor film ‘Becky Sharp’ (Pioneer/RKO).
+- First film photographed entirely in three-strip Technicolor film, ‘Becky Sharp’ (Pioneer/RKO), is released.

-- Boots introduce their No. 7 range in Great Britain.
+- Boots introduce their No. 7 cosmetics range.

 - Germain Monteil introduces her cosmetic line into the U.S.

-- Helen Viethaler Winterstein patents the first waterproof mascara (Vienna).
+- Helene Viethaler Winterstein patents the first waterproof mascara (Vienna).